terjeio/grblHAL/README.md

 ---

 Added [#define COMPATIBILITY_LEVEL to config.h](GRBL/config.h) for backwards compatibility with Grbl v1.1 protocol definition, this for enabling the use of more GCode senders.
-Please raise an issue if your sender still does not behave well after setting this, as the current implementation does not yet disable all extensions, notably [new $xx settings](doc/markdown/GrblHal%20extensions.md).
+Please raise an issue if your sender still does not behave well after setting this as the current implementation does not yet disable all extensions, notably [new $xx settings](doc/markdown/grblHAL%20extensions.md#settings).

 G76 threading support added to grblHAL in combination with the [MSP432 driver](drivers/MSP432/README.md).
 Extensive testing is required before it can be regarded as safe.